Executive Summary

 The vision establishes the identity of the community.
 It tells us what we must accomplish to bring our community to maturity.

 With a vision in mind we begin the plan.
-There are three components of the Transition Centre Resiliency Blueprint Template:
+There are three components of the Transition Centre Blueprint Template:

 1. Assessment